(725 ILCS 5/107-9)

 (6) Command that the person against whom the

-complaint was made be arrested and brought before the court issuing the warrant or if he is absent or unable to act before the nearest or most accessible court in the same county;
+complaint was made to be arrested and brought before the court issuing the warrant or the nearest or most accessible court in the same county, or appear before the court at a certain time and place;

 (8) Specify any geographical limitation placed on the

-execution of the warrant, but such limitation shall not be expressed in mileage.
+execution of the warrant, if any, but such limitation shall not be expressed in mileage.

-(f) The warrant may be issued electronically or electromagnetically by
+(h) The arrest warrant or summons may be issued electronically or electromagnetically by

-use of a facsimile transmission machine and any such warrant shall have the
+use of electronic mail or a facsimile transmission machine and any such arrest warrant or summons shall have the